Robbie Capito: Career

 In 2018, Capito reached the last 16 of the 2018 WPA World Nine-ball Championship, after defeating world number one Eklent Kaçi in the last 32, 11–10, when he was 17 years old.
 Capito defeated Kaçi after falling behind 7–1 earlier in the match.
 He lost in the next round to Joshua Filler.

-In 2024, Capito snapped off his first major title of his career as he defeated Mieszko Fortunski 13–10 to win the U.K. Open Nine-Ball Championship at the Telford International Centre, United Kingdom.
+In 2024, Capito won his first major title of his career as he defeated Mieszko Fortuński 13–10 to win the U.K. Open Nine-Ball Championship at the Telford International Centre, United Kingdom.

-Capito defeated a slew of pool heavyweights on the way, including reigning World Pool Masters Champion Fedor Gorst 10–8 in the last 16, Joshua Filler 10–9 in the quarterfinals, and Pijus Labutis 11–9 in the semis, to advance to the final round, where he defeated Poland's Mieszko Fortunski.

 Personal life

 Capito was born on 19 June 2001 in Hong Kong.
 His parents are both natives of the Philippines.
-He says that he started playing pool aged two years old, after buying a mini pool table from Toys R Us, and would later play in his first pool room aged five.
+He says that he started playing pool aged two years old, after buying a mini pool table from Toys "R" Us, and would later play in his first pool room aged five.